 (Dane County only)

 For the Small Claims Court in your county, click here.
-If you are going to small claims court, you will want to read this guide.
+If you are going to Small Claims Court, you will want to read this guide and see these tips.
 Each county is a little different, but this provides some good basic information.

-First Call for Help or 2-1-1 resources are here.
+First Call for Help or 2-1-1 resources are available here.

-Cure: To remedy or take care of a lease violation.
+Cure: To fix or take care of a lease violation.

-Mitigate Damages: The landlord's legal duty to minimize lost rent and other re-rental costs after a tenant is evicted, by actively seeking a replacement tenant.
+Mitigate damages: The landlord's legal duty to minimize lost rent and other re-rental costs by actively seeking a replacement tenant after a tenant is evicted.

 Rent and damages hearing: A hearing held after an eviction to determine how much money the evicted tenant owes the landlord for unpaid rent and other losses the landlord suffered.

-Retaliation: When a landlord takes action against a tenant because the tenant was exercising or trying to exercise his or her rights as a tenant under law.
+Retaliation: When a landlord takes action against a tenant because the tenant was exercising or trying to exercise their rights as a tenant under the law.
 This is illegal.

 Settlement: An agreement between parties to end a lawsuit.